chargenp/ENG-project-documentation/source/faq.rst

 **How do I unregister for a tournament?**
 --------------------------------------------------------------------
-	If you accidently registered for a tournament or need to unregister for any other reason you view the previous steps for registering for a tournament and clicking the "Click me to unregister" button where the "click me to register" button was.
+	If you accidently registered for a tournament or need to unregister for any other reason you view the previous steps for registering for a tournament and clicking the "Click me to unregister" button where the "Click me to register" button was.